Major battles on cards as BJP fields heavyweights to take on Cong bigwigs Siddaramaiah, Shivakumar in Assembly elections | Politics

 - India

 Karnataka appears set for big fights in two constituencies as the ruling BJP has fielded formidable leaders against Congress heavyweights Siddaramaiah and D K Shivakumar in a dramatic move to raise the stakes in the May 10 Assembly elections in Karnataka.
 But State Congress chief Shivakumar and Leader of Opposition in the Assembly Siddaramaiah appeared unfazed on Wednesday.
-Announcing its first list of 189 candidates on Tuesday, the BJP pitted senior Minister R Ashoka against Siddaramaiah in the Varuna Assembly segment, while V Somanna would take on Shivakumar in Kanakapura. ''Let him contest, I welcome him...whoever contests against me, I welcome them,'' said Siddaramaiah, a former Chief Minister.
+Announcing its first list of 189 candidates on Tuesday, the BJP pitted senior Minister V Somanna against Siddaramaiah in the Varuna Assembly segment, while R Ashoka would take on Shivakumar in Kanakapura. ''Let him contest, I welcome him...whoever contests against me, I welcome them,'' said Siddaramaiah, a former Chief Minister.

 Shivakumar said: ''I wish him (Ashoka) good luck.
 There should be a fight in politics.
 It is not new to me as I had fought against H D Deve Gowda in 1985, later against H D Kumaraswamy.
 My life is a struggle, I will continue to fight''.